muhammadzuhdissimt-ux/Centered-Horizontal-Derivative/README.md

 README
 Circular Horizontal Gradient (CHG) Method

 This repository contains MATLAB codes and datasets used to compute the Circular Horizontal Gradient (CHG), Total Horizontal Gradient (THG), and Signal-to-Noise Ratio (SNR) for both synthetic models and real gravity data from Lombok Island including Samalas Volcano (Lombok_Final2.mat) and Tambora Volcano (Tambora_Final2.mat), Indonesia.
+Tambora_Final2.mat has been regridded to a grid spacing that is twice as large, reducing the dataset size and making it suitable for upload to this site.

 Software Requirements
 MATLAB R2020a or later